Vision Divine: History

 In 2006, Andrea "Tower" Torricini left the band for not being able to guarantee full-time dedication to the band, and Cristiano Bertocchi replaced him.
 By September, "The Perfect Machine", according to their website "was immediately described as one of the best Italian metal releases ever, becoming one of Scarlet's all time best-sellers".
 A new digipack was released containing four bonus tracks.
 Also, Riccardo "Ricky" Quaggliatto left the band due to personal problems, replaced by new drummer Alessandro Bissa.

 In 2007, Vision Divine recorded their album, "The 25th Hour", along with Timo Tolkki and Alessandro Bissa in New Sin Studios.
 It was released on 29 June 2007.

 In April 2008, Vision Divine announced Michele Luppi is no longer singing with Vision Divine, and in May 2008 Olaf Thörsen announced that Fabio Lione rejoined the band as a full-time vocalist.

 Vision Divine released their sixth album, 9 Degrees West of the Moon, on 23 January 2009, the first with Lione on vocals after Michele Luppi's departure.

 In 2012, Vision Divine signed with EarMusic/Edel Group Records and released their seventh studio album entitled "Destination Set to Nowhere" on 14 September 2012.

 In 2016, the band announced drummer Alessandro Bissa decided to peacefully part ways and announced Mike Terrana as the new member.

 On 28 April 2018, Fabio announced his second departure from the band.
 In December 2018, the band hired formed Derdian singer Ivan Giannini as new lead vocalist.
 They released their first single called "Angel of Revenge" on 9 December 2018.

+On 19 August 2019, the band announced the new album "When All The Heroes Are Dead" on its social media accounts.
+The artwork of the album was created by Federico Mondelli, whose bands are signed under Scarlet Records just like Vision Divine.

+After playing shows all around the world, the band returned to the studio in summer 2022 to work on two new albums.
+The songwriting of the first one was finished one year later, and the recordings are scheduled before the end of 2023.

+In 2025, Vision Divine announced the return of Michele Luppi on lead vocals for a new album and tour.
+A month later it was announced the departure of keyboard player Alessio Lucatti from the band.
+In July 2025, the band announced the return of former keyboardist Oleg Smirnoff.